-Pain Physicians NY (Brooklyn, NY) is one of the first practices in New York to offer an alternative treatment for pain in the neck.
+Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first practices in New York to offer an alternative treatment for pain in the neck.
 Depending on severity of the pain we might offer Platelet Rich Plasma (PRP) injections, Interstitial Laser Therapy, Pulse Stimulation Treatment (P-STIM), Electrical Nerve Stimulation therapy.

 We are Approved New York State Department of Health Medical Marijuana Facility.
 Our facility equipped with the most advanced, cutting edge equipment to treat Cervical radiculopathy.

 Our Brooklyn neck pain specialists are best in region.
 We were selected to be a part of the international medical team for the Rio Olympic Games.

 Any condition that affects the nerves of the neck are described as cervical radiculopathy.
 The neck, medically referred to as the cervical spine, is formed by 8 vertebrae that start from the base of the skull to the shoulders.

 Cervical nerves radiate out of 7 of these vertebrae and branch out to supply sensation to the shoulders, arms, hands and fingers.
 Cervical radiculopathy, therefore, causes symptoms across the entire upper body and the extremities.